-The requirements of the Water Framework Directive (2000/60/EC) (WFD) extend further than the Habitats Directive, to consider the entire aquatic environment, rather than specific designated sites.
-However, aiming to achieve Good Ecological Potential / Status, which is required under the WFD, is also a key requirement for maintaining the designated sites in favourable condition; hence the requirements of the two Directives overlap.
+The requirements of the Water Framework Directive (2000/60/EC) (WFD) extend further than The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019, to consider the entire aquatic environment, rather than specific designated sites within the national site network.
+However, aiming to achieve Good Ecological Potential / Status, which is required under the WFD, is also a key requirement for maintaining the designated sites in, or restoring them to, favourable condition; hence the requirements of the WFD and The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 overlap.